bethany-j-allen/Skyline-analyses-for-macroevolution/README.md

 >    </init>
 >```

 The next block describes the model, which is labelled `BirthDeathSkyContemporaryBDSParam`.
-With the addition of line breaks to aid readability, it should currently look like this:
+With the addition of line breaks to aid readability, it should look like this:

 ```xml
 	<distribution id="BirthDeathSkyContemporaryBDSParam.t:empty"